7 Steps That Can Help Get Your Financial House in Order

 • Income: This would include all sources of income, such as salary, investments, and alimony.

-Electing to go paperless on bills and bank statements can not only be good for the planet, but can also help you keep your finances in order by creating less physical mess.
+Electing to go paperless on bills and bank statements is not only good for the planet, but can help you keep organized by creating less physical mess.
+Getting bills in the mail and seeing them pile up can also evoke a sense of dread.
+In addition, some banks offer benefits to customers who sign up for paperless billing.

-Then, on that day only, you can open those emails and pay them.
-If you prefer a paper trail, you can print out your receipts and file them away.
+When you go paperless, you can designate a day for tackling monthly expenses.
+Then, on that day only, you can open those emails and review/pay them.
+If you prefer a paper trail, you can print out your statements and payment receipts and file them away.

 3. Consolidating Accounts